 Cytokines and chemokines, such as TNF-alpha, IL-6, and CXCL1, regulate cancer cells as growth factors and play roles in metastasis (8-11).
 Chondrex, Inc provides ELISA kits to detect cytokines and chemokines in both mouse and human samples.

 Tumor-immune cell crosstalk may play a role in metastasis of malignant cancer.
 Small membrane vesicles, exosomes, work to educate recipient cells by transporting miRNA, DNA, lipids, and cancer proteins, resulting in a proliferation of tumor cells, tumor niche remodeling, metastasis, and tumor-associated inflammation (11-15).
-To analyze the contribution of exosomes in the cancer dynamic, especially metastasis, Chondrex, Inc provides human exosome detection kits (CD9 expressed, CD63 expressed, and CD9xCD63 expressed exosomes).
+To analyze the contribution of exosomes in cancer dynamics, especially metastasis, Chondrex, Inc. provides human exosome detection kits (CD9 expressing exosomes, CD63 expressing exosomes, and CD9xCD63 expressing exosomes).
 These kits can determine exosome concentrations in serum or culture media.
 Chondrex, Inc. now is working on developing exosome isolation kits using CD9 and CD63 as the tags(16).

 4. Future Studies

 Immune-checkpoint therapy can be adapted to treat infectious diseases such as sepsis (17-20) or viral infections.
-Indeed, adverse events of immune checkpoint therapy include symptoms of autoimmune diseases due to an overactivated immune response (23) Chondrex, Inc provides autoimmune arthritis models such as collagen-induced arthritis (CIA), collagen antibody-induced arthritis (CAIA), adjuvant-induced arthritis (AIA) and antibody-induced nephritis, which are induced by activated immune responses.
+Indeed, adverse events of immune checkpoint therapy include symptoms of autoimmune diseases due to an overactivated immune response (23) Chondrex, Inc. provides autoimmune arthritis models such as collagen-induced arthritis (CIA), collagen antibody-induced arthritis (CAIA), adjuvant-induced arthritis (AIA), as well as antibody-induced nephritis, which are induced by activated immune responses.
 These animal models would benefit studies seeking to reduce or control the symptoms.